SkynetLabs/skynet-docs/source/includes/_gettingstarted.md

 Constant | Description | Default
 -------- | ----------- | -------
-`defaultPortalUrl` | The default Skynet portal to use, if one is not provided. | `"https://siasky.net"` `uriSkynetPrefix` | The Skynet URI prefix. | `"sia://"`
+`defaultSkynetPortalUrl` | The default Skynet portal to use, if one is not provided. | `"https://siasky.net"` `uriSkynetPrefix` | The Skynet URI prefix. | `"sia://"`